ai16z-infra/Maria/README.md

 pnpm start
 ```

-# Customising Maria
+# Customising Luiza

 ### Adding custom actions

-To avoid git clashes in the core directory, we recommend adding custom actions to a `custom_actions` directory and then adding them to the `MariaConfig.yaml` file.
-See the `MariaConfig.example.yaml` file for an example.
+To avoid git clashes in the core directory, we recommend adding custom actions to a `custom_actions` directory and then adding them to the `LuizaConfig.yaml` file.
+See the `LuizaConfig.example.yaml` file for an example.

 ## Running with different models